PC-Admin/blog/michael5collins.com/content/post/cursor-vs-claude-code/index.md

 It really seems like a wide array of problems in life can now be reduced into a folder containing relevant data/scripts, then these agentic AI tools can "cook" you up a solution (and double check it too!).
 I'm not yet sure where the ceiling is to this, but it's been very entertaining to try and find it.
 I have so far been able to do a tonne of programming, some complicated bookkeeping, and have fought RMA's and other bureaucratic disputes.

-If you've never tried one of these tools.
-The next time you're dealing with any overly complex problem, sort all the relevant data into a folder and give them a try yourself.
+If you've never tried one of these tools, the next time you're dealing with any overly complex problem, sort all the relevant data into a folder and give them a try yourself.